Water quality in Canadian rivers

 Only parameters for which water quality guidelines exist can be included in the indicators.
 The absence of a water quality guideline for a parameter does not mean the parameter is unimportant.

 Water quality varies naturally with weather and hydrological cycles.
-Although the Water quality in Canadian rivers indicators use a 3-year average to dampen the influence of specific rain fall and snow melt events on the water quality scores, care must be taken in comparing one period to another.
+Although the Water quality in Canadian rivers indicators use a 3-year average to dampen the influence of these variations on the data such as rain fall and snow melt events, care must be taken in comparing one period to another.

 Resources